Field Compliance Auditor, Wisconsin Division of Gaming, Office of Indian Gaming & Regulatory Compliance

 Director of Casino Operations, Boomtown Casino Biloxi & Hollywood Casino, Mississippi

 Antonio Perez is the Director of Casino Operations for Hollywood Casino Gulf Coast & Boomtown Casino Biloxi.
-He has worked for Penn National Gaming for 16 years, starting his career at Hollywood Casino in Charles Town, WV as a Cage Cashier before moving to slots, and then moving up through table games.
-He transferred to Hollywood Casino Bangor in 2012 to help launch their table games operation before being promoted to Surveillance Director.
-In 2015 he moved back into operations, transferring to Argosy Casino Riverside near Kansas City where he spent time as Slot Director before being moved to the Mississippi Gulf Coast.
+He has worked for Penn National Gaming for 16 years; he started his career at Hollywood Casino in Charles Town, WV as a cage cashier before moving to slots and then moving up through table games.
+Antonio transferred to Hollywood Casino Bangor in 2012 to help launch their table games operation before being promoted to surveillance director.
+In 2015 he moved back into operations after transferring to Argosy Casino Riverside near Kansas City where he spent time as slot director before his move to the Mississippi Gulf Coast.
 Antonio holds an MBA from Shepherd University in Shepherdstown, WV.

 Surveillance Technology Manager, Cherokee Nation Entertainment, Oklahoma

 John Underwood joined Cherokee Nation Entertainment in 2005.
 As head of the Surveillance Technology Department, John’s responsibilities include managing a team that installs, maintains and services all surveillance and access control systems in 10 gaming facilities, conducts product research and evaluations, and project planning and contract negotiations.
 He is also responsible for the product selection, budgeting, surveillance layouts, system design and quality assurance during all construction, renovation and upgrade initiatives.
 Before transitioning to his current position John served in various roles in law enforcement and security and surveillance including surveillance manager of the Hard Rock Hotel & Casino Tulsa, security manager of Will Rogers Downs and security firearms instructor.
 John has been a certified peace officer in the state of Oklahoma since 2003 and a licensed security professional since 2006.